 Ms. Nuntanut Soongswang is secretary of the Board of Directors and the secretary of the Company.

-Authorized Directors: Mr. Slib Soongswang or Mr. Danai Amornpatchara sign on
+Authorized Directors: Mr. Slib Soongswang or Mr. Danai Amornpatchara sign on behalf of the company with the Company's seal affixed.

 Restriction of Directors' power: None